-Severe hip pain can be an underlying cause of a disease.
-You must consult with a pain management doctor in your area.
+Severe hip pain can be an underlying cause of a disease and therefore, you must consult with a pain management doctor in your area.
 OmniSpine Pain Management has a team of pain specialists who can evaluate and treat hip pain.
-For more information call us today or visit us at a location near you in Mesquite TX, Frisco TX, and Desoto TX.
+For more information call us today or visit us at a location near you in Mesquite TX, and Frisco TX.

 Hip pain can range from mild and temporary to chronic and debilitating.
 Regardless of the severity of your hip pain, our hip pain specialists at OmniSpine Pain Management can provide thorough evaluation of your symptoms and effective treatment to alleviate and help you cope with hip pain.